showaykerker/Linkit7607_DoorMonitor/HSP/README.md

 #include "HSP_CallsAndPswd.h"
 // Define WIFI_SSID, WIFI_PSWD, ENTER_PSWD, TRIGGER_START, TRIGGER_ALERT in it.

-// Sent GET request to server if this is set to be 1
+// WONT sent GET request to server if this is set to 0
+#define ENABLE_ALERT 0

-#define LAUNCH_ALERT 1
+#define ENABLE_BUZZER 0

 // Wait for how many seconds after launching the system
 #define WAIT_FOR_GO_OUT 1